 Abstract: Free trade is a core component of the global governance architecture and recent decades have witnessed the legalization of international economic law.
 The institutions that govern international economic relations today such as the World Trade Organization (WTO) grew out of an understanding that peace cannot flourish in a world with trade barriers.
-Thousands of bilateral investment agreements and free trade agreements have been executed all intending to depoliticize economic relational economic law recognizes the right of states to invoke policies and trade barriers such as boycotts on the basis of national security and the inter-connection between trade and national security is not new.
+Thousands of bilateral investment agreements and free trade agreements have been executed all intending to depoliticize economic relations and WTO rules preclude discriminatory trade conduct.
+However, international economic law recognizes the right of states to invoke policies and trade barriers such as boycotts on the basis of national security and the inter-connection between trade and national security is not new.